Nigerian election delay probably reduced turnout: U.S. observer

 It is unclear when a winner will be declared but the vote pitting incumbent Muhammadu Buhari against businessman and ex-vice president Atiku Abubakar is expected to be Nigeria’s tightest since the end of military rule in 1999.

-Early results released by the Independent National Electoral Commission (INEC) from two of Nigeria’s 36 states, both in the southwest, put Buhari ahead: by 58 percent to 40 in Ekiti state, and 49 percent to 47 in Osun.
+Early results released by the Independent National Electoral Commission (INEC) put Buhari ahead.
+He won in three of Nigeria’s 36 states - two in the southwest and one in the east.
+Atiku won in the capital Abuja.

 Buhari, 76, is a former military ruler seeking a second term on an anti-corruption platform, while Atiku, 72, has pledged above all to expand the role of the private sector.
 The outcome appears to hinge on who voters trust most to revamp an economy still struggling from a 2016 recession.